 Clinton’s policies ruined countless lives

-Killing welfare as we knew it
+Killed welfare as we knew it

-Developing America’s taste for outsourcing
+Developed America’s taste for outsourcing

 Bill Clinton introduced what would become a trend of transferring jobs outside of the US.
-His export agreement with China and NAFTA enabled American companies to profit from cheap labour abroad.
-700,000 manufacturing jobs disappeared.
+His export agreement with China and NAFTA enabled American companies to profit from cheap labor abroad.
+Around 700,000 manufacturing jobs disappeared.
 Corporations became more likely to cut wages and benefits.
 Additionally, the cheap sale of farm products to Mexico put millions of Mexicans out of work and boosted their coming to America illegally.

 Champion of the prison-industrial complex

 Bill Clinton laid the foundation for today’s prison-industrial complex and bolstered the war on drugs.
 Excessively tough on crime, his policies had an especially adverse effect on black communities.
 He introduced crime bills such as the “three strikes” law, which made three felony convictions result in a life sentence.
-Penalizing petty and non-violent crime with mandatory minimum sentences became the norm as several states took inspiration from Clinton’s crime strategy.
-Over his tenure the prison population doubled from 600,000 to 1.2 million people, an incredibly high human cost for an insufficient result.
+Penalizing petty and non-violent crime with mandatory minimum sentences became the norm, as several states took inspiration from Clinton’s crime strategy.
+Over his tenure, the prison population doubled from 600,000 to 1.2 million people – an incredibly high human cost for an insufficient result.